European Committee of the Regions: President

 Elected for a two-and-a-half-year term at the plenary assembly, the President guides the committee's work, chairs plenary sessions and is the CoR's official representative.
-Apostolos Tzitzikostas (Greece / European People's Party, EPP), Governor of Central Macedonia Region, was elected President of the European Committee of the Regions on 12 February 2020.
-On 29 June 2022, he was replaced by Vasco Cordeiro (Portugal / Party of European Socialists, PSE), Member of the Regional Parliament of Azores.

 List of presidents

 First Vice-President

 The First Vice-president is also elected by the plenary assembly for two-and-a-half years and represents the president in the latter's absence.
-Vasco Alves Cordeiro (Portugal / Party of European Socialists, PES), Member of the Regional Parliament of Azores, was elected First Vice-President of the European Committee of the Regions on 12 February 2020.
-On 29 June 2022, he was replaced by Apostolos Tzitzikostas (Greece / European People's Party, EPP), Governor of Central Macedonia Region.
+Juanma Moreno (Spain / European People's Party, EPP), President of the Regional Government of Andalusia, was elected First Vice-president of the European Committee of the Regions on 19 February 2025.

 Bureau

 The Bureau is the executive body of the CoR.
-It comprises 61 members: the president, the First Vice-President, the presidents of the six political groups, one vice-president per member state (27), and 26 other members from the national delegations, enabling it to reflect national and political balances.
+It comprises 61 members: the president, the First Vice-president, the presidents of the six political groups, one vice-president per member state (27), and 26 other members from the national delegations, enabling it to reflect national and political balances.
 The Bureau generally meets seven or eight times a year to draw up the CoR policy programme and instructs the administration on the implementation of its decisions.